Chanaksha2003/Chanaksha2003/README.md

 A machine learning model built with scikit-learn to predict car prices based on input features, wrapped in a web UI with Flask.

 🔗 [The webAPP](https://github.com/Chanaksha2003/Amigo-Voice-Assistant-Console-App)
-Python-based offline console voice assistant that supports hands-free interaction through speech input and output.
+Python based offline console voice assistant that supports hands-free interaction through speech input and output.

 ---